cubehouse/themeparks/README.md

     // include the Themeparks library
     const Themeparks = require("themeparks");

+    // configure where SQLite DB sits (will be created in working directory if not set) Themeparks.Settings.Cache = __dirname + "/themeparks.db";

     // access a specific park
     //  Create this *ONCE* and re-use this object for the lifetime of your application
     //  re-creating this every time you require access is very slow, and will fetch data repeatedly for no purpose